swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 <a name="authentication-responses2"></a>
 ### 7.3.
 Authentication Responses

+By including the `signMessageDigest` attribute (see section 3.2.4 of \[[EidAttributes](#eidattributes)\]) in the SAML assertion, the Identity Provider asserts that it has successfully displayed the sign message received in the request for the user and that the user has accepted to sign under the context of this sign message.

+Below follows the deprecated requirements that MUST be supported by Identity Providers until the 31th of December 2020:

-By including a sign message authentication context URI, as described in [section 7.1](#authentication-context-uris-for-signature-services), in the SAML assertion under the
+> By including a sign message authentication context URI, as described in [section 7.1](#authentication-context-uris-for-signature-services), in the SAML assertion under the
 `<saml2:AuthnContextClassRef>` element of the `<saml2:AuthnStatement>` element in the response, the Identity Provider asserts that it has successfully displayed the sign message received in the request for the user and that the user has accepted to sign under the context of this sign message<sup>*</sup>.

-An Identity Provider MUST NOT return an authentication context URI in an assertion, other than those defined in section 3.1.1.1 of \[[EidRegistry](#eidregistry)\], if the request included one of these URIs as the requested authentication context.
+> An Identity Provider MUST NOT return an authentication context URI in an assertion, other than those defined in section 3.1.1.1 of \[[EidRegistry](#eidregistry)\], if the request included one of these URIs as the requested authentication context.
 If the Identity Provider failed to display the sign message or the user